 - Targets: Randall Cobb, Rishard Matthews, Matt Breida, Cameron Meredith.
-My favorite feature of Draft Analyzer is the option to target specific players.
+My favorite feature of Draft Hero is the option to target specific players.
 The software allows you to select players before your draft and DA will suggest your targets over the software’s top recommendation when it gets close to your targets’ ADP.
 I’ll explain why I like these specific targets in their respective draft rounds.

 Whether in a Standard or PPR league, the debate for almost anyone with a top-four pick in fantasy drafts is which of the big four running backs to take—Todd Gurley is the safest.
 LeVeon Bell is likely to miss the entire preseason because of his contract and he’s started slowly before after missing camp.
 David Johnson hasn’t played football in almost a year and is on a mediocre offense that might face serious game script concerns with little touchdown equity.
 Ezekiel Elliott doesn’t have as much involvement in the passing game as any of these options, making him a bit less game-script proof than the others.

 Last season, Gurley led the league in Red Zone Expected Value and touchdown equity is paramount in standard leagues.
 The Rams ranked second in percentage of drives that made it to the red zone last season and offensive efficiency is a relatively stable year-to-year offensive stat.